samee99/samee99.github.io/blog/blogs/dl.md

 Why the fuss about deep learning?

-Unless you were living under a rock, you would have come across a lot of media coverage centered around Artificial Intelligence, Machine Learning and Deep Learning over the past decade.
+Unless you were living under a rock, you would have come across a lot of media coverage centered around Artificial Intelligence, Machine Learning, and Deep Learning over the past decade.
 Companies like Google, Facebook, and Tesla have leveraged AI to their advantage:

 Tesla autopilot uses Deep Learning to successfully navigate roads